- 250g/9oz chana dal, rinsed until the water runs clear

 Add the ground spices and 100ml/3½fl oz of water to the pan and stir well to combine.
 Season, to taste, with salt and simmer over a medium heat for 15–20 minutes, or until the oil from the sauce has risen to the surface of the sauce.

 Add the cooked lentils to the sauce and stir well, adding more water as necessary to loosen the mixture.
-Bring the mixture to the boil and season, to taste, with salt and freshly ground black pepper.
+Bring the mixture to the boil and season, to taste, with salt and pepper.
 Stir in the chopped coriander just before serving.